 Two and a half years later BeeBee Wraps have saved over 7.3 million pieces of plastic from being used and potentially sent to landfill or ending up in the sea.
 How does BeeBee Wraps measure this impact?
 Listen to the podcast, below, to find out.

 Here’s the podcast.
 Click the large arrow to play, or hover over the media player and click on the icon on the bottom right corner to download it.
-Or listen through Spotify or Apple Podcasts if you prefer.
-Other links to these recordings via Google Podcasts will be coming soon!
+Or listen through Spotify, Apple Podcasts or Google Podcasts if you prefer.

 In the conversation Kath also talks about:

 - Starting the business as part of a social venture incubation programme, Cambridge Social Ventures

 - Collaborations including with Sky Ocean Rescue and celebrities including Cara Delevingne

 - Working with partners such as Abel and Cole and The Woodland Trust

 - How BeeBee Wraps measure its environmental impact

 - The massive cumulative effect of many micro-impacts

 - BeeBee Wraps’ plans for the future, and more